Board of Directors

 Lesley has more than 20 years’ experience in the primary production sector.
 She brings vast experience in working with government agencies and ministers, and an ability to lead change and manage diverse and complex industry stakeholder interests.
 Lesley is currently the chief executive of Commercial Fisheries Services Limited (FishServe) and is also a director of FINNZ, a subsidiary consulting company of FishServe.
 Lesley’s areas of expertise include strategic and business planning, budgeting, cost recovery processes, policy development and preparation of legislation, and converting legislation into operational systems.

-Mike is a company director with extensive governance and executive experience.
+Mike is a Hamilton-based director.
+Mike currently holds directorships on the boards of Panuku Development Auckland, Kiwirail, NIWA and Te Atiawa Iwi Holdings.
+He is also Chairman of BNZ Partners, Waikato Region.
 His executive career includes CEO of Tainui Group Holdings (TGH) for eight years and senior executive roles for companies including Port of Tauranga, Fonterra, NZ Dairy Group and Elders Pastoral.
-His governance background includes six years as a shareholder and director of NZL Group Ltd, seven years on the Transpower Board and more latterly a Ministerial appointment to the University of Waikato Council.
-He is currently Chairman of BNZ Partners Waikato Region and is a Director of Kiwirail, NIWA and Te Atiawa Iwi Holdings.
-Mike is a qualified Chartered Accountant and Fellow of the College of Chartered Accountants with an Executive MBA from IMD Lausanne in Switzerland.
+His governance background includes six years as a shareholder and director of NZL Group Ltd, seven years on the Transpower Board and a Ministerial appointment to the University of Waikato Council.
+Mike holds an MBA from IMD, Lausanne and an FCA from the Chartered Accountants Australia & New Zealand.

-Fenton is a Hawke’s Bay Regional Council councillor, and has represented the Wairoa constituency since 2009.
+Fenton is a Councillor of Hawke’s Bay Regional Council, and has represented the Wairoa constituency since 2009.
 Born in Waipukurau and educated in Frasertown, Wairoa and Hastings, Fenton has worked most of his life in the Wairoa district.
-He farms a 235ha sheep and beef property with his wife Sue, is Chairman of the Wairoa Community Development Trust and is an OSPRI board member.
+He farms a 235ha sheep and beef property with his wife Sue and is Chairman of the Wairoa Community Development Trust, a trustee of Predator Free New Zealand and a Hawke’s Bay Regional Council councillor.